 Price

-You probably have an idea of your budget here, but just so you know, most modern laptops with top-of-the-line specs can cost you around $1,800 to $2,000 these days.
-That doesn’t mean you won’t find a good system for under $1,000 — a grand is the base price for a lot of high-end ultraportables in the 13-inch category, with chips like Intel’s Core i3 or i5 series.
+You probably have an idea of your budget, but just so you know, most modern laptops with top-of-the-line specs cost between $1,800 to $2,000 these days.
+That doesn’t mean you won’t find a good system for under $1,000 — a grand is the base price for a lot of premium 13-inch ultraportables, with chips like Intel’s Core i3 or i5 series.
 And if that’s too expensive, you’ll still have respectable options in the $600 to $800 range, but they might come with older, slower processors and dimmer screens.
-I’ve included our favorite budget-friendly model in this best laptop roundup but we have a list of more-affordable laptop picks that you can check out as well.
+You could also consider configurations with AMD’s processors, which have become more reliable and speedy in recent years, while sometimes costing less.
+I’ve included our favorite budget-friendly model in this best laptop buying guide but we have a list of more-affordable laptop picks that you can check out as well.

 Operating system: Apple, Windows or Chrome OS

-After working out how much money you want to spend, the laptop’s operating system is usually the first thing you have to narrow down.
-As always, the decision is slightly easier for people who prefer an Apple MacBook.
-Now that the company has brought its M-series chips to its whole lineup — your only real considerations are budget, screen size and how much power you need.
+After working out how much money you want to spend, your next decision is what operating system to choose.
+As expected, that’s slightly easier for people who prefer an Apple MacBook.
+Now that the company has brought its M-series chips to the whole lineup, with the Pro models sporting the third generation of those processors — your only real considerations are budget, screen size and how much power you need.

-Over on Team Windows, however, the shift to ARM-based chips hasn’t been as smooth.
+Over on Team Windows, however, the shift to ARM-based chips hasn’t been as smooth and it’s quite unlikely you’ll be considering one in 2024.
 Though Apple laptops have been able to bring huge increases in battery life while maintaining (and in some cases improving) performance with their own silicon, PC makers have been limited by Windows’ shortcomings.
-Microsoft released Windows 11 last year, and it’s supposed to run better on ARM-powered machines.
-Since the first of these laptops, like Lenovo’s ThinkPad X13s or 10w tablet, haven’t been available for review yet, we can’t tell how well the system runs.
-Of course, you can upgrade to Windows 11 on existing ARM-based PCs, but for now, it’s still safer to stick with an Intel or AMD processor.
+For now, it’s still safer to stick with an Intel or AMD processor.

 Devindra Hardawar / Engadget